Belgium

 Zero tolerance=zero difference

-February 2010 – Belgian media hysteria over crime and calls for zero-tolerance policing miss the real issue – social exclusion in the inner city.
+February 2010 – Belgian media hysteria over crime and calls for zero-tolerance miss the real issue – social exclusion in the inner city.

 Making globalisation pay